ROOT™ Periodontal & Implant Centers

 Is the procedure painful?

 There is minimal discomfort involved with the PST procedure, and significantly less discomfort compared to the traditional gum grafting procedure.
-Because there are not sutures or cutting required, patient recovery time is also significantly quicker.
+Because there are no sutures or cutting required, patient recovery time is also significantly quicker.

 How long does PST take?